AydenMQ/Machine_Learning_Models/README.md

    jupyter lab
    ```

-2. Open the desired notebook (e.g., `Ridge_Model.ipynb`), and run all cells or step through cells to review intermediate results.
+2. Open the desired notebook (e.g., `Ridge_Model.ipynb`), and run all cells or step through cells to review intermediate results. **Note:** Make sure you have the training and testing set correctly spelled as .csv files.

 ### Parameter Tuning

 Each model can be tuned for optimal performance using scikit-learn’s GridSearchCV or manual adjustment within the notebook.
-Refer to the hyperparameters section to adjust parameters such as `alpha` for Ridge regularization.
+Refer to the hyperparameters section to adjust the parameters.
+For example, `alpha` for Ridge regularization.

 ### Cross-validation

-Cross-validation is incorporated in each notebook to ensure model robustness on unseen data (testing phase).
+Each notebook incorporates cross-validation to ensure model robustness on unseen data (testing phase).
 Results include cross-validated RMSE for consistent performance evaluation.

 ## Output Files